 About the Move For Jenn Foundation

-The Move For Jenn Foundation is a nonprofit corporation that raises funds to issue grants for sarcoma research and amputees who need prostheses.
+The Move For Jenn Foundation is a nonprofit organization that raises funds for grants for sarcoma research as well as amputees who need prostheses.

 About Our Founders - Jenn & Miles Andrews